jedgarf/sugartech-exam/README.md

 - Clone the repository.
 - Import the database file locate in db_file folder.
+- Copy .env.sample to .env and add your db configuration.
+- Run "composer install" in command line to install all dependencies.
 - Run "php artisan serve" in command line.